 Bach: The 6 Suites for Cello Solo, BWV 1007 – 1012

-Media Review, Artist and Media Information, Comparison Summary
+Media Review: Artist and Media Information, Comparison Summary

-2023-10-05 — Original posting (so far only covers Suite No.1, BWV 1007)
+2023-10-05 — Original posting (covering Suite No.1 BWV 1007 only)

 2023-10-26 — Added Pablo de Naverán’s 2021 recording (submitted by Claves Records)